fernandopalafox/fernandopalafox.github.io/content/writing/vulnerable.md

 This year I went through a breakup, my dad's death, and a lot of LIFE.
 And within all this I've felt and learned so much that all I want to do is write about love and gratitude and heartbreak and grief.
 About all the meaning I've found.
-About all the wild woo woo stuff I've discovered in this crazy year.
+About all the wild woo-woo stuff I've discovered in this crazy year.
 About how alive I feel!

 Yet, I often find myself immediately clamping down on this creativity hose.